 Ever since you had a baby, our friendship has been in a bit of a rut.
 For a long time, I thought it was your fault, because as Faith Hill says, a baby changes everything.
 But recent events have made me realize that I’m actually the one to blame.
 I owe you an apology.
 Several, in fact.

-13 things you should never do when you’re visiting a newborn To start, I’m sorry I showed up to meet your baby empty handed.
+To start, I’m sorry I showed up to meet your baby empty handed.
 I figured I’d checked off the gift-giving box at your baby shower, but I’ve since learned that only an ass-hat comes to a newborn visit without food.
 Even worse, when you asked me if I’d eaten, I responded with “not really” and let you pay for pizza.
 I understand if you never want to speak to me again over this blatant exhibit of ass-hattery, and we both know that selfish moment wasn’t the only time I blew it.

 There was also my Mother’s Day post on Instagram, the one of Peanut and I wearing matching #furmama and #furbaby T-shirts.
 I now realize that having a dog is not like having a kid.
 You can’t put a baby in a cage and leave it alone for eight hours, and you can’t pay a stranger $20 to walk your baby around the block with a pack of other babies (OK, maybe you can, but you probably shouldn’t).
 Plus, a puppy won’t bite your nipple (or if it does, you’re doing something very wrong).
 I also promise to stop referring to my Kombucha SCOBY and half-finished novel as “my children,” because I want at least a few actual moms to continue being my friends.